What it is

 Starting your day:

 Open Obsidian.
-Open daily note (Calendar sidebar or Ctrl/Cmd+P >
+Open the daily note (Calendar sidebar).
+Add plans

-agent: start it, type /start.
-It reads memory and tells you
+under Plans.
+Start the agent, type /start.
+It reads memory and

 During the day:

-Take notes in project folders or daily note.
-Drop quick captures
+Take notes in project folders or the daily note.
+Drop quick

-in Inbox/.
-Use /defuddle for articles.
-Use /headstart for new
+Use /defuddle for articles, /headstart for new projects,

 Ending a session:

-session picks up where you left off.
-For mid-session saves: /memory.
+Type /wrap.
+Next session picks up where you left off.
+Mid-session

 Weekly (15 minutes):